Lentern/mods/README.md

 # FAQ

-### Why can't I download these all in one folder?
+### Why can't I download these all in one modpack?
 Why do I have to download them all individually?

-- Not every mod is legally allowed to be distributed in modpacks.
-Some mods' license agreements say you can't include their mod in a modpack without explicit permission, and meticulously creating agreements really isn't worth it here.
-Plus, mods get outdated quickly, and, unlike in a standard modpack, it's important to keep all of these mods updated.
-So, I don't want to make a legally questionable ZIP file full of mods that will be outdated by the next day.
-Downloading each mod individually is the best way to have the best in-game experience.
+- Some mod developers don't allow the use of their mods in modpacks.
+Plus, mods get outdated quickly, and it's important to keep these mods updated when possible.
+So, I don't want to make a ZIP file full of mods that will be outdated by the next day.
+Downloading the newest version of each mod individually will create the best in-game experience for you.

 ### Will you make a Forge/NeoForge version?